-Securities transactions that are scheduled to settle beyond the normal settlement date are considered forward contracts and, therefore, are not reflected in securities owned or securities sold but not yet purchased and derivatives in the statement of financial condition.
+Securities transactions that are scheduled to settle beyond the normal settlement date are considered forward contracts and, therefore, are not reflected in securities owned and derivatives or securities sold but not yet purchased in the statement of financial condition.
 The Company enters into various off-balance sheet financial instruments of this nature involving agency mortgage-backed, to-be-announced (TBA) securities.
 These instruments are used to meet the needs of customers and manage market risks.
-The net unrealized gains and losses on these transactions are reflected in level 2 in securities owned and securities sold but not yet purchased and derivatives on the statement of financial position, and in trading gains, net of losses, on the statement of comprehensive income, and are subject to varying degrees of market and counterparty credit risk.
+The net unrealized gains and losses on these transactions are reflected in level 2 in securities owned and derivatives and securities sold but not yet purchased on the statement of financial position, and are subject to varying degrees of market and counterparty credit risk.
 The Company estimates fair value on these securities based on pricing from observable trading activity from similar securities or from a third party pricing service.
-At December 31, 2016, the Company had net TBA commitments to sell of \$240.3 million, resulting in net unrealized gains of \$1.8 million which are recorded in securities owned as well as net unrealized losses of \$673.4 thousand which are recorded in securities sold but not yet purchased and derivatives on the statement of financial position.
+At June 30, 2017, the Company had net TBA commitments to sell of \$197.6 million, resulting in net unrealized gains of \$682.2 thousand which are recorded in securities owned and derivatives on the statement of financial position.